MileHacker Logo

 • Guide dogs are generally accepted in public places.

-• Information in Braille or sign language interpretation is less prevalent for tourists.
+• Information in Braille or sign language interpretation is not as prevalent for tourists.

 • Search online for "Accessible Japan" or similar resources.